 I have significant experience working in the enforcement of construction contracts.
 I have helped general contractors, subcontractors, material suppliers, labor suppliers, consultants, and others in construction matters.
 A large part of the focus in the representation of construction clients is on the creation, review, and adherence to the proper contractual documents as it specifically relates to your duties on the project.

 Additionally, a number of construction clients need assistance with the review of insurance policies and documents, general contracts and subcontracts, lien releases and waivers, bonding requirements, and more.

 It is vital for parties involved in a construction project to create a valid contract.
 This is especially true for contractors who stand to lose the most if property owners fail to compensate them for their work.
-To help avoid problems in the future, contractors should speak with an attorney who can help them draft a contract that addresses specific issues, including:
+To help avoid problems in the future, contractors should speak with a knowledgeable lawyer who can help them draft a contract that addresses specific issues, including: